 Kansas City Style Pork Back Ribs

-This recipe was developed by Chef Paul Kirk, author of Paul Kirk’s Barbecue Sauces Cookbook.
+This recipe, featuring a dry rub spice mixture for pork ribs, was developed by Chef Paul Kirk, author of Paul Kirk’s Barbecue Sauces Cookbook.

 3 slabs pork back ribs